wolfyreload/OpenChords/OpenChords/Manual/help.md

 * Find your set in OpenSong and present your set.

-* If you want to have images for each of your songs, you will need to make a **.jpg** (not a jpeg) file with the exact same name as the song you exporting (note: filenames are case sensitive).
+* If you want to have images for each of your songs, you will need to make a **.jpg** (no other extension will work it must be jpg) file with the exact same name as the song you exporting (**Note:** filenames are case sensitive).
 For clarity, please see the file system diagram below

 ```text
 +-- Backgrounds